Newborn moms can feel alone or wonder if they’re the only ones going through this. Here’s what I wish people told me

 What I wish people told me about being a new mom

 I don’t deny that parenthood is filled with joyous moments, one many of us look forward to and relish.
 But being a new mom, especially in those early months, isn’t always so peachy.
 It can feel more draining than positive.

 But that’s okay, mama.
 To all the new mothers going through those difficult first few weeks and months, this is what I wish for you to know:

 1. You’ll have more hard days than easy ones

-Free challenge: Feeling stuck in motherhood?
+Free resources: Feeling stuck in motherhood?
 Want to enjoy raising your kids again?
 Sign up for the Motherhood Motivation 5-Day Challenge!
-You’ll get one actionable tip a day that will make you think (and act) about motherhood differently.
+You’ll get one actionable tip a day that can make you think (and act) about motherhood differently.
 You’ll also get my newsletters, which parents say they LOVE:

 2. Your sleep deprivation is normal

 You’re not an anomaly because you got a total of three hours of sleep broken up into 20-minute chunks last night.
 It’s also normal that you weren’t coherent, or that you yelled at your husband for who knows what when the baby jolted you awake.